Flatbush Jewish Journal: Features

 The letter pages were, for ten years, the source of material for Rocky Zweig's submissions, whose presence was described by a larger Orthodox newspaper as "a weekly column."
 The late Zweig wrote a major satire in the guise of a full page of the Talmud, describing the reasons why Donald Trump should or should not build a wall, and why or why not Mexico should want to pay for it; it was printed as the front page of the Purim issue.
 The Flatbush Jewish Journal's letter pages are considered important reading: in 2013 a long-time elected legislator's negative reaction to content was covered by The Jewish Press.

-Impact of COVID-19
+Impact

+Local newspapers, including The New York Times, cover their content.
+Gordon conceded that FJJ covered Brooklyn yeshiva events well.

-What some labeled a fifty page obituary section in April 2020 was followed up by a shorter one-year-later yartzeit "tribute."
+In April 2020, during the height of the COVID-19 pandemic in New York City, FJJ ran a 50-page obituary section.
+This was followed up by a shorter yartzeit tribute one year later.